hashicorp/nomad/website/source/docs/secrets/index.html.md

 Secret backends are part of the
 [mount system](#)
-in Vault.
+in Nomad.
 They behave very similarly to a virtual filesystem: any read/write/delete is sent to the secret backend, and the secret backend can choose to react to that operation however it sees fit.

-For example, the "generic" backend passes through any operation back to the configured storage backend for Vault.
+For example, the "generic" backend passes through any operation back to the configured storage backend for Nomad.
 A "read" turns into a "read" of the storage backend at the same path, a "write" turns into a write, etc. This is a lot like a normal filesystem.